gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### MCP Tools Now Available in Cursor

 The GitKraken MCP tools introduced in GitLens 17.10 (_Start Work_, _Start Review_, _Commit Composer_, and _Launchpad_) are now available in Cursor and other VS Code-based IDEs.
 Previously limited to VS Code, these tools enable AI agents in your IDE to automate branch creation, code review setup, commit composition, and PR triage directly from natural language prompts.
-Support is automatic, so no additional setup is required.

 ### New AI Models